digital-pet/cde-utils/README.md

 # cde-utils
-A collection of scripts to make the CDE desktop environment more useable on a modern system.
+A collection of scripts to make the Common Desktop Environment more useable on a modern system.